Section 22 of the Constitution Act, 1867: Deadlocks between the House of Commons and the Senate

 In discussions between the delegates and Carnarvon, Macdonald took the lead on resolving the issue which threatened to break up the general agreement.
-Different approaches were tried.
+Different approaches were considered.
 For example, on January 30, 1867, the delegates passed a motion supporting an expansion of the Senate if the upper house rejected bills from the House of Commons.
 However, just two days later a different approach was adopted.
-Macdonald and a Nova Scotia delegate, Jonathan McCully, proposed that there be a power to temporarily expand the Senate, by either three or six members, drawn equally from the three divisions.
+Early in the conference, a Nova Scotia delegate, Jonathan McCully, had proposed that there be a power to temporarily expand the Senate by a limited number of members.
+Now Macdonald and McCully put forward that proposal, suggesting that either three or six members, drawn equally from the three divisions could be appointed if necessary.
 The appointments would be made by the monarch, at the request of the Canadian government.
 No further appointments could be made to a division until the number of senators for that division reached its normal allotment, as senators died or retired.
 While the British government thought there should be provision for expansion by up to twelve additional senators, Macdonald was able to persuade the delegates and Carnarvon to accept his proposal, with a maximum of six new senators.
 After further discussion, that became the final form of the Senate.

 In practice, the provision for temporary expansion has not proven to be as important as the British government had expected.
 The power to appoint additional senators has only been used once.
 In 1990, the Progressive Conservative government of Brian Mulroney used the provision to appoint additional senators, to ensure the passage of the goods and services tax.